-Size of Site Less than Between 12.000 Greater Plan required to be prepared and filed with: Less than 12,000 sq. ft.
-12,000 sq. ft. sq. ft. and 1 acre t City of Raleigh No Yes Yes Plan approval required prior to commencement of land disturbance No Yes Yes
+Size of Site Less than Between 12,000 Greater Plan required to be prepared and filed with: Less than 12,000 sq. ft.
+Greater than 1 acre City of Raleigh No Yes Yes Plan approval required prior to commencement of land disturbance No Yes Yes